kroxylicious/kroxylicious.github.io/_use_cases/encryption-at-rest.markdown

 This presents a challenge for an enterprise using Kafka to distribute confidential data or PII (Personally Identifiable Information).
-Enterprises are often subject to confidentiality requirements coming from governmental bodies such as GDPR in the EU or LGPD in Brazil, industry standards such as HIPAA in the health domain or PCI/DSS in the payments domain, in addition to any in-house security and compliance requirements.
+Enterprises are often subject to confidentiality requirements coming from governmental bodies such as GDPR in the EU or LGPD in Brazil, industry standards such as HIPAA in the health domain or PCI/DSS in the payments domain, in addition to any in-house compliance requirements.

 The problem is made more complex if the enterprise has opted to utilise a Cloud Kafka Service as the confidential data is now residing in the clear on the file systems of the service provider.